fenstrat/next-level-searchapi-ds-wellington/slides.md

 - This is pretty useful as getting autocomplete working well can be quite fiddly
 - Though there is also full support for ngrams and edge ngrams
 - Also supports did-you-mean, to suggest corrections for misspelled search terms
-- ➡️ Out of the box is supports basic auth to connect to the backend
+- ➡️ Out of the box it supports basic auth to connect to the backend
 - It provides a Connector plugin type for customising backend authentication
 - This means you can roll your own backend, or connect to a hosted service